dodgerogers/nucleus-core/README.md

 end
 ```

-4. Create a class that implements `call` which returns a hash of request details.
-Ideally the values are primitives, and not objects from the framework.
-E.g not `ActionController::StrongParameters`.
+4. To accept a request and pass it to your business logic create a class that implements `call` that returns a hash of request details.

 ```ruby
 class RequestAdapter